Top 12 European summer festivals in September 2020

 Tickets to Electric Picnic sell out every year as people can’t get enough of this eclectic arts and music festival.
-Set in the rolling Ireland lawns, this festival delivers big names (Lana Del Rey, LCD Soundsystem and The Chemical Brothers for 2016.
-Artists for this year will be released on 20 March), a dedicated space for funky art installations, live storytelling and the best in Irish comedy.
+Set in the rolling Ireland lawns, this festival delivers big names like Kendrick Lamar, NERD, Dua Lipa and Massive Attack, a dedicated space for funky art installations, live storytelling and the best in Irish comedy.

 Electric Picnic is a treat for all the senses, be it through music, art or the narrative.
 Go for your favourites but don’t be surprised if you just discover something new.